macroquest/integration-tests/README.md

 ## Run your tests

-All commands are ran from the MQNext Console
+All commands are ran from the MacroQuest Console
 - Ensure the MQ2Lua Plugin is installed